You’re a business leader, which means you’re probably smart, accomplished, experienced and fairly well educated.

-In some instances, there’s a false perception that business jargon protects the company from legal issues, but what really hurts the company is detached, emotionally flat and vague messaging.
+In some instances, there’s a false perception that business jargon protects the company from legal issues.
+Yet what really hurts the company is detached, emotionally flat and vague messaging.

 As a company leader, it’s your job to motivate and inspire.
-Being impersonal, too wordy or delivering no clear substance are the most common mistakes managers fall into in their official communications.
+Being impersonal, too wordy or delivering unclear information are the most common mistakes managers fall into in their official communications.

 Especially when delivering bad news, it is best to explain the rationale behind the decision.
 Even if the situation is convoluted, try to find a way to explain it as clearly as possible.
 Be thoughtful, direct and avoid euphemisms, sugar coating and jargon.
 Straightforward answers build credibility and help employees better understand what is going on in the company.

 It builds trust with employees when you share corporate realities in understandable language.
 No reasonable employee expects a leader to have all the answers.
 However, all employees do want to be treated as respected partners who are capable of understanding complexities.

 Tips for communicating better

 To learn whether your communications are clear, ask a new employee or another neutral audience to review your past communications and give you feedback about whether they can understand what you meant to say.

 When it comes to workplace communications, there’s almost always room for improvement.
 Below are some good tips.

 Use “I,” “we” and “you” to give your communications a warmer, more emotional connection.